mgorny/articles/the-ultimate-guide-to-eapi-7.rst

 in ``ECLASSDIR``.

 Those variables dated back to the concept of a single repository with overlays.
-The definition in the PMS attempted to fit that concept into the multi-repo world by forcing them to refer to the 'master repository'.
-While it worked for all our cases, it was an odd fit — with e.g. ``foo.eclass`` from a subrepository would not be able to access its own ``ECLASSDIR``.
+The PMS attempted to fit that old concept into the new multi-repo world.
+This created a weird hybrid in which both variables referenced an opaque concept of ‘master repository’.

-They also undesirably made ebuilds rely on very specific format and contents of the repository.
-With ``PORTDIR`` in use, we could not even start considering more optimal ways of storing ebuilds.
-Partial checkouts (which some users actually do) might have caused random ebuilds to fail (because they referenced other package's files).
+While it worked most of the time, it was an odd fit — as it did not necessarily reference the repository containing the ebuild or eclass in question but — with some luck — the Gentoo repository, being the final master and the source of abuse.

-Finally, these accesses bypassed Manifest checks, creating a potential vulnerability.
+Furthermore, they also undesirably made ebuilds rely on very specific format and contents of the repository.
+Partial checkouts, full Manifest coverage (with protection from using unverified files), more optimal ebuild storage — ``PORTDIR`` stood in the way of it all.

 As for replacements, there are none.
-If whatever you needed doing requires direct repository access, you're doing it wrong.
+If whatever you needed doing requires direct repository access, you were doing it wrong.
+That said, providing a way to access licenses was considered at a point.
+However, nobody has come up with a really good use case for it and it was abandoned as unnecessary.

 DESTTREE and INSDESTTREE are gone